-Have you ever heard of parable poems or come across a poem that seems gibberish to you?
+You may have heard parable poems or come across a poem that seems gibberish to you.
 If yes, what can you bring out from the experience?

 Usually, when we go through poems, we realize some words are just above our comprehension and we feel like the poet might not know what he is penning down.
 However, before you conclude in this manner, you have to first find out the kind of poem you are looking at.